keu/docs/software/install-azure-standard.md

 ```
 Check the Airflow namespace.
 If pods are changing at all, then the Houston API trusts the registry.

 If you have Airflow pods in the state "ImagePullBackoff", check the pod description.
 If you see an x509 error, ensure that you added the `privateCaCertsAddToHost` key-value pairs to your Helm chart.
-If you missed these during installation, follow the steps in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md) to add them after installation.
+If you missed these during installation, follow the steps in [Apply a config change](apply-platform-config.md) to add them after installation.

-## What's Next
+## What's next

 To help you make the most of Astronomer Software, check out the following additional resources: